-Here’s a date-ordered list of my writing, outreach work, videography, and science communication.
+Here’s a date-ordered list of selected examples of my writing, outreach work, videography, and science communication – any questions, just let me know!

 Commissioned by The University of Glasgow to create an animation outlining how to create inclusive, diverse, and accessible academic events.
 2.30 minute video made by combining Videoscribe and own illustrations, completed with subtitling and University of Glasgow brand adherence.